Incremental Randomized Smoothing Certification: Related Work

 {\bf Randomized Smoothing.} \citet{DBLP:conf/icml/CohenRK19} introduced the addition of Gaussian noise to achieve $l_2$-robustness results.
 Several extensions to this technique utilize different types of noise distributions and radius calculations to determine certificates for general $l_p$-balls. \citet{yang2020randomized} and \citet{NEURIPS2020_1896a3bf} derived recipes for determining certificates for $p = 1, 2$, and $\infty$. \citet{NEURIPS2019_fa2e8c43}, \citet{10.1145/3447548.3467295}, and \citet{schuchardt2021collective} presented extensions to discrete perturbations such as $l_0$-perturbations, while \citet{bojchevski2023efficient}, \citet{9322576}, \citet{DBLP:conf/nips/0001F20a}, and \citet{liu2021pointguard} explored extensions to graphs, patches, and point cloud manipulations. \citet{Dvijotham2020A} presented theoretical derivations for the application of both continuous and discrete smoothing measures, while \citet{mohapatra2020higherorder} improved certificates by using gradient information. \citet{horvth2022boosting} used ensembles to improve the certificate.

 Beyond norm-balls certificates, \citet{NEURIPS2020_5fb37d5b} and \citet{10.1145/3460120.3485258} presented how geometric operations such as rotation or translation can be certified via Randomized Smoothing. \citet{chiang2022detection} and \citet{fischer2022scalable} demonstrated how the certificates can be extended from the setting of classification to regression (and object detection) and segmentation, respectively.
 For classification, \citet{jia2020certified} extended certificates from just the top-1 class to the top-k classes, while \citet{NEURIPS2020_37aa5dfc} certified the confidence of the classifier, not just the top-class prediction. \citet{rosenfeld2020certified} used Randomized Smoothing to defend against data poisoning attacks.
 These RS extensions (using different noise distributions, perturbations, and geometric operations) are orthogonal to the standard RS approach from~\citet{DBLP:conf/icml/CohenRK19}.
 While these extensions have been shown to improve the overall bredth of RS, \Tool{} is complementary to these extensions.
-We believe that \Tool{} has the potential to accelerate the incremental certification process in settings where these extensions are employed, but leave investigating these extensions \mbox{for future work.}